 A similar busway in Manchester has a green verge and a simple fence.
 Would this type of fence provide adequate protection on the Trumpington section?
 Could something similar be installed?
 What other improvements could be made?

-I have already written about the lack of an accountable safety body and I will continue to ask questions about this.
+I have already written about the lack of an accountable safety body [update October 1: I have been informed that the County Council do treat the busway as a road, but there is still no specific guided busway safety body] and I will continue to ask questions about this.
 I am also concerned about access for emergency vehicles to gain access to the busway.
 Last week a fire engine and police car did gain access, but it seems that the ambulances did not.
 Is this of concern to the emergency services and can it be improved?

 How Safe is the Busway Compared to a Road?